Deep Dish Swift - Day 3

 Server-Side Swift And GraphQL: A Match Made in Heaven or Hell?

-Ellen then went through technologies like Vapor, Fluent and GraphQL, what they are and do and how they can be used.
-This section was very nice, starting with the GraphQL type system (nullable by default, opposite to Swift), operations (Query, Mutation, Subscription) and then taking a deep dive into the code.
-If you are interested in Vapor in and GraphQL in general and how they integrate in particular, this talk has a lot of good content.
+Ellen went through various technologies like Vapor, Fluent and GraphQL, what they are, what they do and how they can be used.
+This part was great, starting with the GraphQL type system (nullable by default, unlike Swift), operations (Query, Mutation, Subscription) and then taking a deep dive into the code.

 Zach Brass